GeorgeLarvin/Frame-work/README.md

 it will be reusable code and will not clash with any other frameworks you are using and it will use a "Easy to type" method such as G$()

+#update 1
+all working

-#in the lastest GreetR update
+# update 2 in the lastest GreetR update
-working all fine!
+working all fine! just need jQuery support

+#update 3 jQuery support added
+Jquery support added and working!